rohit1039/functional-programming-with-java/README.md

 Now, index=6 and Node = [e1,"Developer",1011,null] -> [e2,"QEA",7976,null].

+## Note: if map.put(null,"UI"), for null it will always refer to 0th index in the BucketList.

 This is how HashMap internally works.

 Additionally, In Java 8 after a certain threshold there is no longer LinkedList is used, it uses Balanced Tree mechanism.
 Lets say, when we have 5 nodes at index=6 then LinkedList is no longer efficient to manage so it uses Balanced Tree.